MichelDeudon/angela-biancofiore/content/en/publication/sandro-penna/index.md

 ---
-title: 'Sandro Penna : entre rêve confus et apparitions'
+title: 'Sandro Penna: between confused dreams and apparitions'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here